FREE WEBINAR – Crystallization Process and Product Development, Optimization, and Scale-up by Digital Twin and Knowledge Map

 Nima has a diverse background in the industry (energy, food, pharma, fine chemicals), academia, and government.

-A recording of this webinar can be accessed on this page after the webinar.
+A recording of this webinar can be accessed below.